NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 The reason for that is that Assistant United States Attorneys and federal prosecutors are much more careful and sophisticated when they file their cases.

-They won't file a case if they don't feel confident they can get a conviction.
+They will only file a case if they feel confident they can get a conviction.
 They're not always right, but I would say they're right most of the time, especially compared to the state.

-If we try to fix it, we want to figure out ways to put us in the best position to get the best possible plea agreement.
+If we try to fix it, we want to figure out how to put ourselves in the best possible position to get the best possible plea agreement.

 Seeking the Best Possible Outcome